Merkel starts coalition talks with few options

 It would be unthinkable for Merkel to entertain an alliance with the far-right AfD, which stunned the German political establishment by gaining 13% of the vote and 94 seats out of 709 in the Bundestag.

-That leaves a clutch of smaller parties, which the 5% threshold to enter parliament and are vying for influence.
+That leaves a clutch of smaller parties which met the 5% threshold to enter parliament and are vying for influence.
 They are, from left to right of the political spectrum, the anti-corporation Left party (9.2%), the Green party (8.9%), and the pro-business FDP (10.7%)

-The most likely coalition scenario is what has been dubbed the Jamaica alliance of the CDU, the FDP and the Greens (the combination of party colors resembles the Jamaican flag).
+The most likely scenario is what has been dubbed the Jamaica coalition of the CDU, the FDP and the Greens (the combination of party colors resembles the Jamaican flag).

 Such an alliance would enjoy a healthy majority in parliament -- but the Greens, with strong anti-corporatist elements, and the pro-business FDP are uneasy bedfellows.
-They are fundamentally opposed on key issues like immigration and the troubled German car industry.
+They are fundamentally opposed on key issues such as immigration and the troubled German car industry.

 An alliance between the three parties is not unprecedented: A CDU-FDP-Green coalition operates in the northern German state of Schleswig-Holstein.